 6. Get students involved in choosing the vocabulary words they want to learn

-Let students select fascinating words for a book the class is reading aloud or from their independent reading time.
+Let students select fascinating words for a book the class reads aloud or from their independent reading time.
 If there is no time to teach student-chosen words, encourage them to learn the new words.
 Then they can teach the class the word through a vocabulary presentation!

-For their vocabulary presentation, students can use an interactive activity in Nearpod, called Draw It, to draw a picture or create a diagram.
+For their vocabulary presentation, students can use a Draw It interactive activity in Nearpod to draw a picture or create a diagram.
 As they present the new word, they can reference the drawing.

 The presentation will help the presenter remember the word, and the audience may learn a new word too!
 Using a simple Frayer Model Draw It template to share the word is one vocabulary-sharing visual presenters can use.
 Frayer Models bring in the multimodal aspect of communicating through drawing and writing.

-With Nearpod, you can create your own interactive lessons and activities all in one place.
+With Nearpod, you can create interactive lessons and activities in one place.
 You can also use our premade standards-aligned resources across all subjects and grade levels.
 Sign up for free now to use these tips and explore the power of Nearpod!